zalando/zalando.github.io/_posts/2019-02-04-Open-Source-Harassment-Policy.md

 So, the open source community see an underrepresentation of minorities and those who do participate have a risk of encountering hostile behavior.
 Is the risk of harassment big?
 No - generally speaking the risk is low, but the impact of potential harassment is very real.

-As an industry we must priorities the topic of diversity in open source, abusive behavior should not be tolerated, and in the case of it happening, companies should be ready to support their employees in dealing with it.
+As an industry we must prioritize the topic of diversity in open source, abusive behavior should not be tolerated, and in the case of it happening, companies should be ready to support their employees in dealing with it.

 ### Supporting employee participation
 As an employer, Zalando encourages its employees to take active part in open source development.
 Developers are granted time to maintain the [projects we release](https://github.com/zalando-incubator) and to contribute upstream to [projects which are of strategic importance](https://opensource.zalando.com/tech-radar/) to Zalando.
 We as a company therefore have an obligation to ensure that we support employees who engage in open source on Zalandos behalf.